 I think for any retail business this year the most important thing is making sure you have all of your stock as early as possible!
 With so many uncertainties due to disruptions to the supply chain now is the time to make sure you are well stocked and prepared.
 Unsure if you need to order more cat puzzles?
 YOU PROBABLY DO!
 Get that stock while you can.

 Going into the holiday months, we try to make sure we have a plan in place to be adequately staffed through the busy times.
 Employees may have holiday plans so make sure you get that schedule set as soon as possible.
 Be realistic about everyone’s limits (including your own!) and don’t be afraid to hire extra staff if needed.
 We have never regretted getting more help when we needed it.
 Remember that the holidays can be a stressful time for just about everyone, so check in with your employees and partners to make sure that everyone knows their voices are being heard and their needs are being met.
 The well-being of our team is our number one priority.
-The last year and a half has meant many people haven’t seen their families very much so remember that during these chaotic times our “work families” are often filling in for the real thing.
+During these chaotic times our “work families” are often filling in for the real thing.
 Treat everyone with care and respect!

 Irina and Maria, Scentrique